AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `example.com,example.org###adblock` — hides an element with attribute `id` equals `adblock` at `example.com`, `example.org` and all subdomains.
 * `~example.com##.textad` — hides an element with a class `textad` at all domains, except `example.com` and its subdomains.

-> **Important!** Safari doesn't support both permitted and restricted domains.
+> **Limitations:** Safari does not support both permitted and restricted domains.
 So the rules like `example.org,~foo.example.org##.textad` are invalid in AdGuard for Safari.

 <a id="elemhide-exceptions"></a>
 #### Exceptions